FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-05-29-moving-to-hugo-on-azure-with-cloudflare.md

 So in Azure I added the custom domain names to the web service.
 I used the guide from the docs here [https://docs.microsoft.com/en-us/azure/app-service/app-service-web-tutorial-custom-domain](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-tutorial-custom-domain).

-I added the CDN custom domain like this:
+I added the static custom domain like this:

 ![customdomain cdn](https://cdn.offering.solutions/img/articles/2019-05-29/customdomain-cdn.png)